April News & Notes

 We are in an unusual predicament of having to isolate in order to protect our community.

 In that vein we are having a social distancing Seed Swap and Virtual Garden Tours.
 We encourage all our members to

 participate so we may preserve the Long Island Horticultural Society until this pandemic has past.

 To participate in the Seed Swap please see the column to the left.

-To participate in the Virtual Garden Tours please email Ann Wetzel with photos of your garden.
-You can start off with a few and add to them later as spring develops in your garden.
+To participate in the Virtual Garden Tours please email me at Ann Wetzel with photos of your garden.
+You can start off with a few and add to them later as spring blossoms in your garden.
 Just send your photos to me and I will update the slide show viewers found here: Virtual Garden Tours

 We are going to have a Social Distancing Seed Swap this year.
 To participate please make a list of what seeds you have to swap with other members and how many packets you can send out.
-Such as: Buttercrunch lettuce: 3 packets, Datura flower: 5 packets
+Such as: Datura flower: 3 packets, (can send to 3 people)